 One of the biggest challenges of working with SMEs is getting them to share the relevant information that’s important for the learners to know.

 The best way to get the information you need is to prepare a list of questions ahead of time.
 This helps you get right to the point and also shows that you have respect for their busy schedules.

 Here are five questions to help guide your conversation in the right direction:

-1. What topics cause the most confusion for learners?
+1. What topics or situations cause the most confusion for learners?

 2. What three things do we want learners to understand after taking this course?

-3. Describe a situation where learners will apply this material on the job.
+3. Describe a situation where learners will apply this knowledge or skill on the job.

 4. What processes do we need to outline to help learners complete the course?

 5. Do you have any stories or reference materials that will help learners relate to what we’re teaching them?

 Depending on your course, you might have many other questions you need to ask, but these five will help you gather the best-possible information from your SMEs before they have to run off to their next meeting.